sampaioops/jdbiorm/README.md

-# ORM with Jdbi
+# JOOQ with Jdbi
-A simple ORM with Jdbi
+A simple JOOQ with Jdbi

 # TODO!!